steamship-core/python-client/docs/developing/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After defining your ``configTemplate``, you must create a matching object in your package or plugin's Python implementation.
-This object should extend the ``steamship.invocable.config.Config`` class.
+This object should extend the ``steamship.invocable.Config`` class.

 .. code-block:: python

-   from steamship.invocable.config import Config
+   from steamship.invocable import Config

    class MyPluginConfig(Config):
        """Config object containing required parameters to initialize